bastie/JavApi4Swift/Sources/JavApi/JavApi⁴Swift.docc/Documentation.md

 In result of Java packaged are provided as Swift enumeration take a deeper look into enumerations.

+The primary target is to near as possible implemented like Java API and so look into [Java API documentation](https://docs.oracle.com/en/java/javase/index.html).

 ### <!--@START_MENU_TOKEN@-->Group<!--@END_MENU_TOKEN@-->

 - <!--@START_MENU_TOKEN@-->``Symbol``<!--@END_MENU_TOKEN@-->